Top 10 Used OCT for Glaucoma as a Screening Tool

 Optical coherence tomography imaging technology is used to evaluate glaucomatous structural damage.
 The non-invasive optical technique enables in vivo cross-sectional imaging of the ONH and retina.

-The current iteration of the OCT technology spectral-domain (SD)-OCT has proven to have theoretical advantages as regards glaucoma assessment.
-It offers increased axial resolution and enables faster-scanning speed, leading to lower susceptibility to eye movement artifacts.
+The current iteration of the OCT technology, spectral-domain (SD)-OCT, has demonstrated theoretical advantages in glaucoma assessment.
+It offers increased axial resolution and enables faster scanning speed, leading to lower susceptibility to eye movement artifacts.

 After diagnosing glaucoma through OCT, the disease can be managed by lowering the pressure on an individual’s eye.
 However, this situation varies from person to person, and the management options may include taking oral medications, using prescription eye drops, surgery, or laser treatment.

 OCT provides objective quantitative measurements that complement eye examination.
-By using OCT for glaucoma, ophthalmologists are better placed to detect glaucoma early, given that the progression of glaucoma causes irreversible loss of vision.
+By using OCT for glaucoma, ophthalmologists are better equipped to detect glaucoma early, as the progression of the disease can lead to irreversible loss of vision.
 Thus by using OCT, glaucoma can be detected before any visual loss.

-Oct also provides a baseline for looking for a change over time; what’s more, the changes on OCT predict future functional losses.
-Important to note is that OCT cannot be used to detect glaucoma in every patient; individuals with pre-existing conditions, among other risk factors, as we will explicate later, do not need OCT to detect glaucoma.
-But still, OCT might be needed to detect progression.
+Additionally, OCT also provides a baseline for identifying changes over time; furthermore, the changes on OCT predict future functional losses.
+It is important to note that OCT cannot be used to detect glaucoma in every patient; individuals with pre-existing conditions, among other risk factors, as we will elaborate on later, do not require OCT to diagnose glaucoma.
+However, OCT might still be needed to detect progression.

 Images from the OCT scans are usually examined from top to bottom and left to right within eight steps.
-The interpretation of the SD-OCT images takes on various aspects to ensure accurate detection of the condition.
+The interpretation of SD-OCT images encompasses various aspects to ensure accurate detection of the condition.

 How Does Glaucoma Happen